From One Watcher to Another

 Your Readership and Support

-So welcome, and peruse away.
-If you find yourself moved by these stories, there are a few ways you can help to sustain their creation:
+Welcome, and peruse away.
+If these stories move you, here are ways to sustain their creation:

-Your support empowers a literary journal in its nascent stage, and directly fuels an independent writer's ability to continue this work for years to come.
+Your patronage empowers a 100% reader-supported independent publication, and directly fuels a passionate writer's ability to continue this craft for years to come.
+Thank you for partnering with me in this beautiful work called storytelling.